 The Arkansas Black apple is believed to have originated in the 1870’s from a Winesap seedling in an orchard owned by Mr. Brathwaite in Benton County, Arkansas.
 Arkansas Black apples and the apple industry in general thrived in this region until the 1930’s when a combination of a moth infestation, drought and the onset of the great depression nearly took out the commercial apple industry in Arkansas.
 Today Arkansas Black apples are grown in apple growing regions throughout the United States such as California, Washington, Oregon, Ohio and of course Arkansas.

 Recipes that include Arkansas Black Apples.
 One is easiest, three is harder.

 |A Little Zaftig||Butternut and Black Arkansas Apple Soup|

 |Think Fruitful||Arkansas Black Apple Crumb Cake|

 |Doughgirl: Adventures in Baking||Spiced Black Arkansas Apples and Dumplings|

 |The Dinner Concierge||Grilled Chicken with Sage Pesto and Baked Apples|

-People have spotted Arkansas Black Apples using the Specialty Produce app for iPhone and Android.
+Someone spotted Arkansas Black Apples using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.